Los Angeles Rams: Sean McVay era (2017–present)

 Like the rest of the NFL, the Rams were forced to navigate a difficult offseason when the global COVID-19 pandemic struck, meaning offseason free-agent visits, college player visits, the Draft, and other team activities were conducted virtually, and there was no preseason.
 In free agency, the Rams chose to release Todd Gurley after his lackluster 2019, where he finished with career-lows in touchdowns and rushing yards after being limited by his knee injury.
 The Rams also traded Brandin Cooks, whose concussions kept him out of multiple games the previous year.
 The team filled those holes by drafting running back Cam Akers and receiver Van Jefferson.
 However, the Rams lost Cory Littleton and Dante Fowler in free agency, and were set to lose Michael Brockers to the Ravens until a failed physical allowed him to return to Los Angeles on a 3-year deal.
-Kicker Greg Zuerlein also departed, signing with the Cowboys, and he was replaced by rookie Sam Sloman.
+Kicker Greg Zuerlein also departed, signing with the Cowboys.
 One week before the start of the season, Jalen Ramsey was signed to a 5-year, $102 million deal, making him the highest-paid cornerback in league history.

 The Rams' 2020 season also marked the long-awaited opening of the $5 billion-plus SoFi Stadium, the world's costliest stadium.
 The pandemic kept fans out of the stadium's 70,000 seats during its first year.
 The team, which had also undergone a rebranding of logos, colors and uniforms, won their first game of the 2020 season, 20–17, over the Cowboys.
 Near the game's end, Dallas was denied a large gain that would have put them in scoring position when a controversial offensive-pass-interference penalty was called on Dallas receiver Michael Gallup against Ramsey.
 The Rams won their Week 2 game with a 37–19 rout over the Philadelphia Eagles, where Jared Goff, who appeared to have shrugged off last year's struggles, completed his first 14 consecutive passes and threw for three touchdowns, all to tight end Tyler Higbee.
-The Rams' next played the Buffalo Bills, who led 28-3 before the Rams nearly pulled off the biggest comeback win in team history, but lost 35–32 on a controversial pass interference call against Darious Williams.
+The Rams' next played the Buffalo Bills, who led 28–3 before the Rams nearly pulled off the biggest comeback win in team history, but lost 35–32 on a controversial pass interference call against Darious Williams.
 In the following game, Williams snagged a game-winning interception in a low-scoring battle against the Giants, with a final score of 17–9.